hughbien/notebook/longevity_diet.md

 Your Daily Food Diary
 =====================

+Your food diary will include nutrient/caloric intake but will also have extra meanings/circumstances like what caused splurges.
+This way, you can keep track and get rid of the root cause.

+The categories your food belongs to are:

+* vegetables and fruits
+* whole grains
+* protein
+* omega-3
+* fats
+* calcium
+* enriched foods and sweets
+* miscellaneous

+This chapter includes a ton of examples from CR dieters.
+Here's an example
+day:

+* walnuts, almonds, peanuts
+* avocado slice, whole wheat toast, hummus spread
+* apple/carrot juice
+* steamed broccoli, red pepper, kale, tomato squash, sweet potato, onions, cauliflower, tomato juice, tofu
+* toasted almonds, black tea

+Here's another example day:

+* smoothie with soymilk, yogurt, banana, strawberries
+* almonds, tea
+* broccoli, cauliflower, carrot, zucchini, spinach, mushrooms, celery, red pepper, tomato, purple cabbage, cucumber, olive oil, hummus, avocado, whole wheat toast
+* lentils with spices, peas, carrots, and red wine

 Parenting the Longevity Diet Lifestyle
 ======================================

+The steps to implement any lifestyle change are:

+1. believe in evidence
+2. cultivate that it will work for you
+3. make a plan
+4. trial-and-error implementation
+5. stay on board or revert back

+This chapter just includes some tips on how to stick with CR.
+Some tips includes making a contract with yourself, setting a specific length trial period, and learning as much as possible about nutrition.

 Monitoring the Longevity Diet Lifestyle
 =======================================

+Eating treats is usually due to "triggers" and not hunger.
+For example, your kids are microwaving an aromatic pizza or everyone is getting some popcorn at the movie theaters.
+If hunger actually strikes, try snacking on fruit or veggies.
+Breaking the longevity diet is usually due to poor habits and not hunger.
+Recognize the poor behavior and fix it.
+The authors call this a warrior.

+On the flip side, if the beginning of the book was interesting you're probably a health nut who wants to learn more about nutrition.
+The authors call this an explorer.
+Don't purchase and bring home anything you shouldn't eat.

+After watching what you eat (less processed foods, more whole foods) the next step is to watch your weight.
+Perhaps once or twice a week.

+It's the ratio of nutrients to calories that's important.
+It's about optimal nutrients with restricted calories.
+If you prefer foods with low energy density, your plate will be full with veggies, whole grains, and a little bit of protein.
+You could also have smaller portions with lots of proteins.

+Some people fast, for instance one of the authors fast one day a week.
+This becomes her most productive day since she doesn't have to worry about food.
+It shaves off ~1000 calories off her weekly average.

 The Longevity Diet and Exercise
 ===============================

+Exercise adds life to your years but not years to your life.
+It can lower blood pressure, lower cholesterol, improve metabolism, improve bone density, and reduce stress.
+It improves the average life span but doesn't extend maximum life span (or at least there have been no studies that proved it yet).
+In fact, some studies have shown that exercise has no effect on the maximum life span.

+Aerobics is good for the heart and brain.
+While it doesn't slow down the aging process, it does reduce the risks of getting many diseases.
+Aerobic fitness is about getting oxygen to your muscles.
+A strong heart is able to pump more oxygen-rich blood with each beat.
+Weaker hearts must beat faster and work harder.

+Overdoing it will actually hurt your body, leading to damaged joints/bones.
+The authors recommend not going over 3 times a week with twenty minute sets.

+Regular exercise reduces your resting metabolic rate.
+This is the minimum number of calories you need to eat while you are doing absolutely nothing.
+This accounts for 70% of the calories needed.
+The author recommends yoga.

+Less stress leads the better health.
+The authors dedicate an entire section to this.
+Chronic stress decreases the body's ability to heal.

 Optimal Living from a Few Veteran Practitioners
 ===============================================
 Recipes